 The MPTCP and MPQUIC link-specific multipath IP addresses are not routable via N6 as of current release, and therefore identification of specific paths for any 5G Media Streaming procedures is not supported.
 Further, traffic splitting for GBR QoS Flows is not supported.
 If M4 media flows are transported as GBR QoS Flows, then traffic splitting of M4 media flows using ATSSS is not supported in this release, and the study is to be revisited in a future release.

-:
+The following recommendations were adopted in Release 19 deliverables:

 1. An informative annex is added to TS 26.501 [23] documenting: